 Such a notice may require the person to take specific action to remedy the direct effects of the suspected contravention, and/or produce evidence of their compliance with the notice.

 Failure to comply with a notice will itself constitute a contravention of the BCIIP Act.

 A person who has received a compliance notice may seek a review of it by a relevant court.
 On review, a court may confirm, vary or cancel a notice.

 An enforceable undertaking is an alternative to litigation.
-The ABC Commissioner may accept a written undertaking under section 98 of the BCIIP Act, or section 715 of the FW Act.
+The ABC Commissioner may accept a written undertaking under section 98 of the BCIIP Act.

 The ABC Commissioner may accept a written undertaking if all of the following apply: